PeterZG/Vanilla-JS-Qanda/README.md

 ### 4.1.
 Javascript

  * This project must be implemented using ES6-compliant Vanilla JavaScript.
 You cannot use ReactJS, JQuery, or other abstract frameworks.
 For example, you cannot use popular JavaScript frameworks like [Angular](https://angular.io/) or [React](https://reactjs.org/).
- * You may **NOT** directly use external JavaScript.
+ * **NOT** directly use external JavaScript.
 Do not use NPM to install development libraries unless approved for the project.

 ### 4.2.
 CSS and Other Libraries

  * External CSS libraries may be included in this project (using the `<link />` tag).
-You must attribute these sources (i.e. provide URL/author in source code comments).
+Attribute these sources (i.e. provide URL/author in source code comments).
 For example, you are permitted to use the popular [Bootstrap](https://getbootstrap.com/) CSS framework.
 Some Bootstrap functionality relies on accompanying JavaScript.
 You may include this JavaScript.
 The JavaScript accompanying Bootstrap requires the popular general-purpose JavaScript library [jQuery](https://jquery.com/).
 You may include jQuery to allow Bootstrap to use it.
 However, you are not permitted to use **jQuery** in the code you write for the project.

 ### 4.3.
 Browser Compatibility

-Ensure that your project has been tested on one of the following browsers:
+Ensure that the project has been tested on one of the following browsers:
  * Locally: Google Chrome (various operating systems)

 ### 4.4.
 Other Requirements